Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-} where we have drawn the edges of the perfect matching $p_1$ in red, and the edges of the perfect matching $p_2$ in blue.
+For The suspended pinched point, one resolution of the toric diagram, and the corresponding brane tiling, are given by Figure \ref{SPP}.
+Here we have drawn the edges of the perfect matching $p_1$ in red, and the edges of the perfect matching $p_2$ in blue.
 The union of these perfect matchings describes zig-zag paths corresponding to the side $z_{3/2}$ of the toric diagram.
 It divides the brane tiling into strips oriented from the left to the right.
 In particular, the quiver obtained after the two cuts has one connected component $Q^0$ (corresponding to the fact that the corresponding edge of the toric diagram has one subdivision).
 We have then:

 $\Box$ \end{example}